gbdev/pandocs/content/SGB_Functions.md

 when the function is enabled, \"system attract mode is not performed\" - whatever that means ???

+This command does nothing on some SGB revisions.
+(SGBv1?, SGBv2, SGB2?)

 ` Byte  Content`\
 ` 0     Command*8+Length (fixed length=1)`\
 ` 1     Control Bits`\